Deploy

 If you're on iOS and using ArcGIS Online or ArcGIS Enterprise 10.6.1 or later, Safari is used to display the portal sign-in screen in Navigator.
 For this to work correctly with a per-app VPN enabled, your portal domain (for example, mycompany.com) must be specified in the Safari Domains setting in the per-app VPN profile you're using.
 If Safari Domains is not set correctly, the assigned mobile devices cannot access the Navigator portal sign-in screen.

-When you set a Safari Domain in the per-app VPN profile as described above, the Safari Browser app can also access the portal domain you specified in the Safari Domains.
+When you set a Safari Domain in the per-app VPN profile as described above, the Safari Browser app can also access the portal domain you specified in the Safari Domains setting.
 If you want to block this access, configure an iOS Restriction (if available in your MDM) to Block Safari Browser App on the desired devices.

 After you've configured the per-app VPN settings for Navigator in your MDM, when the app is launched on a managed mobile device, it will automatically connect to the designated per-app VPN.
 When Navigator is running in the background, the per-app VPN is still connected, but only to Navigator.
 When Navigator is closed, the mobile device automatically disconnects from the per-app VPN.